AnnieW2014/GA_Capstone/README.md

 Airbnb listings data for three Bay Area counties (San Francisco, San Mateo, Santa Clara), collected between late October to early December 2021, from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).

 The listings data include the following information:
-- Lising price
+- Listing price
 - Availability in the next 30 days
 - Location and size of the unit
-- Available amenities
+- Amenities
 - Review scores and review counts
-- Information provided on Airbnb about the unit and the host
+- Availability of more information about the unit and the host

 In the current analysis,
 1. Listings that charge over $1000/night were dropped, which is 1.3% of the data.